University of Texas School of Public Health Policies and Procedures

 Attendance Policy

 Attendance and active participation are crucial for students to learn effectively and contribute to overall classroom learning.
 Therefore, each student is expected to attend class regularly and on time.
 The University has a policy to grant an excused absence to a student for the observance of a religious holiday, provided that the student has followed the correct procedure for requesting an excused absence.
 (See Student Absences).
 The appropriate course instructor(s) must approve absences for religious holidays in advance of the actual holiday.
-Similarly, students who need to take a military leave of absence must seek formal approval from the Associate Dean for AFSA per the University policy.
+Similarly, students who need to take a military leave of absence must seek formal approval from the Associate Dean for Academic, Faculty, and Student Affairs per the University policy.

 Criminal Background Check Policy